PBx0N/HappinessAndCovid/README.md

 ## Findings

-Through the last three years (2020-2022) Scandinavian countries reported the highest scores in happiness survey, Finland, Denmark, Switzerland, Iceland, Norway and Sweden found at the top of the ranking.
+Through the last three years (2020-2022) Norden countries reported the highest scores in happiness survey, Finland, Denmark, Switzerland*, Iceland, Norway and Sweden found at the top of the ranking.
 In the last two years a decrease in happiness scores was registered for THE NUMBER OF COUNTRIES, while THE NUMBER OF COUNTRIES reported higher content with their lives regardless of the pandemic.
-Altough, the most happiest countries scored less in the survey in the last two years,they maintained their high positions.
-The number of COVID-caused deaths in these countries accounted for 0.05-0.1% of the total population (<10M), which is relatively low when compared to these countries which lost nearly 1%.
+Altough, the happiest 5 countries scored less in the survey in the last two years, they maintained their high positions.
+The number of COVID-caused deaths in these countries accounted for 0.05-0.1% of the total population (<10M), which is relatively low when compared to more populated countries which lost nearly 1% of their citizans.
 These findings suggest that Happy Countries' Social Support (inlduing medical assistance) may play important roles in how people define

+* - Switzerland is not a part of Norden countries
 ## Sources of data

 1. World Happiness Reports between years: 2020-2022 were found: https://worldhappiness.report/ed/2022/#appendices-and-data